Will Jesus Say “I Never Knew You?”

 VII.
 SUMMARY

-The Apostle Paul concludes, Therefore do not be partakers with them.
-The word for partakers (summetochos) is used only here and in Ephesians 3:6 in all of the NT.
-The word means, “One who shares in a possession.”
+The apostle Paul concludes, Therefore do not be partakers with them.
+In all of the New Testament, the word for partakers (summetochos) is used only twice, in this instance and in Ephesians 3:6.
+The word means “one who shares in a possession.”
 In other words, believers need to make sure they do not join or copy the sinful ways that characterize false believers.
-Ephesians 3:6 states just the opposite concerning true believers; they are fellow partakers of the promise in Christ Jesus through the gospel.
-In other words, they share in the possession of the gospel and all the responsibilities that such a calling entails.
+Ephesians 3:6 states exactly the opposite concerning true believers; they are fellow partakers of the promise in Christ Jesus through the gospel.
+In other words, they share in the possession of the Gospel and all the responsibilities that such a calling entails.

-Lastly, it is important to understand what this passage is not teaching: Notes O’Brien in this regard:
+Lastly, it is important to understand what this passage is not teaching.
+Note Peter T. O’Brien in this regard (the emphasis below in bold is mine):

 On the other hand, do not be naive.
-Everyone in the Capitol who states he is a Christian may not be one.
-Scripture provides you with the tools to be discerning about such matters, including your own salvation.
+Not everyone in the Capitol who states he is a Christian is one.
+Scripture provides you, the true believer, with the tools to be discerning about such matters, including your own salvation.
 It is therefore appropriate to note 2 Corinthians 13:5 in closing:

 Test yourselves to see if you are in the faith; examine yourselves!
 Or do you not recognize this about yourselves, that Jesus Christ is in you—unless indeed you fail the test?